zakattack02/LLM-DiscordBot/README.md

 - **DigitalOcean Droplets** are suitable for remote training.
 The process involves creating a droplet, SSHing into it, and uploading the training data.
 - You can **train remotely** on the droplet, then **download the trained model** to your local system for use with your bot.
 - **Dependencies** (like PyTorch and Hugging Face Transformers) need to be installed on the droplet, but once set up, the process is very similar to training locally.

-With this setup, you'll be able to use DigitalOcean for remote training while keeping your bot running locally or on another cloud service!

 ## License